AlexCyberDefense/AlexCyberDefense/README.md

 - HackTheBox: Sherlock Challenges

-- KC7 - KQL Learning
+- KC7 - Practical experience in data analysis & cybersecurity using KQL

+- Boss of the SOC - Hands-on practical experience using Splunk

 ## See-Security College Capstone Projects